pieterjanvc/colabNet/README.md

-# ColabNet - Visualising academic collborations using NCBI
+# ColabNet - Visualising academic collaborations using NCBI

 ## About
 This project aims to create an interactive web application (R Shiny app) which